Hypnosis

 State the original

-purpose of the negative thought(s).
+purpose of the negative beliefs.

 They protect me from feeling hurt